shaminchokshi/less-tokens/README.md

 ### Pairing it with compress

-The two steps stack: first strip the file down to its content, then compress that content lexically.
+This is the two-step move that gets your file-based use case to the smallest possible footprint: first strip the file down to its content, then compress that content lexically.

 ```python
 from less_tokens import reduce_document, compress